 Intensive Sommelier Training

-The first wine sommelier school in the world to be approved by the renowned Court of Master Sommeliers®, the International Culinary Center’s Intensive Sommelier Training combines lecture with intensive tastings, food pairings, and practice of service techniques.
-Students learn how to taste and evaluate bottles from around the world and, at the end of the course, have the option to take the Court of Master Sommeliers' Certified Sommelier Examination on-site at the end of the course.
+The first school in the world to be approved by the renowned Court of Master Sommeliers®, the International Culinary Center’s Intensive Sommelier Training combines lecture with comprehensive tastings, food pairings, and practice of service techniques.
+Students learn how to taste and evaluate bottles from around the world and, at the end of the course, have the option to take the Court of Master Sommeliers' Introductory and Certified Sommelier Examinations on-site.

-- The International Culinary Center is the only school that has 12 Master Sommeliers on its faculty.
+Unparalleled Excellence – The ICC is the only school with 12 Master Sommeliers on its faculty

-Our course is offered in two American wine meccas, California and New York, where you’ll learn from the country’s best winemakers and sommeliers.
-Our West Coast campus is located in the heart of old California wine country, within sight of Ridge Vineyards, the legendary American winery that bested Bordeaux first growths in the grand Paris tasting of 1976.
-The campus’ $1 million tasting room is more than a contemporary marvel, it’s an unparalleled location for absorbing every nuance of what you taste, learn, and discern.
+Our course is offered in two American wine meccas, California and New York.
+Our West Coast campus is located in the heart of historic California wine country, within sight of Ridge Vineyards.
+The campus’ $1 million tasting room is a contemporary marvel, ideal for absorbing and contextualizing every nuance of what you taste, learn, and discern.
 Beyond the classroom, students can explore the industry’s most exciting wine regions, including Sonoma and Napa.

-Our New York City campus, located in the heart of SoHo, is part of the energy and excitement of America’s number one restaurant city.
-Our on-campus wine-centric restaurant, L’Ecole, has earned a Wine Spectator Award of Excellence for multiple consecutive years.
+Our New York City campus, located in the heart of SoHo, is part of the energy and excitement of America’s number one restaurant city, including our own L’Ecole, which has earned a Wine Spectator Award of Excellence for multiple consecutive years.
 With an extraordinary range of wine businesses concentrated in just one city, the opportunities for exposure and success are endless.
 Whether exploring vineyards in The North Fork of Long Island, or start-up ventures just over the Brooklyn Bridge , New York City delivers an extraordinary wine experience.